syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 Display the appointments at the same time everywhere without considering the time zone while setting the `TimeZone` property of the scheduler, the `StartTimeZone` and `EndTimeZone` properties to null.
 The appointments will be displayed based on the given `StartTime` and `EndTime` of appointment everywhere without considering the time zone.

-## Updating StartTime and EndTime after drag and drop appointment based on time zone.
+## Updating StartTime and EndTime after drag and drop appointment based on time zone

 After rescheduling an appointment using drag and drop, appointment’s start and end time value will be updated based on scheduler time zone and appointment’s time zone.